mervekara/merve-kara-bilira-study-case/README.md

 Fetches asset data from the CoinGecko API.

+## Known Issues

+### 429 Too Many Requests Error

+When too many requests are sent to the CoinGecko API in a short period, a `429 Too Many Requests` error may occur.
+This error is handled by displaying an error message.
+In such cases, refreshing the page may be necessary.
+This is a known issue originating from CoinGecko's rate limiting.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.